CityOfLosAngeles/github-csv-tools/README.md

 `head` and `base` values are required for every pull request.
 The values of the `head` branch and the `base` branch must already exist on the repository.
 In addition, the pair of a `head` and `base` branch must be unique among other pull requests listed in the csv file or you will receive an error that a particuluar pull request between two branches already exists.
+Lastly, commits in the `head` branch must not be present in the `base` branch in order for a pull request to be created.
+There must be a diff between `head` and `base`.

 Milestones must already exists on the repository and must be imported via it's number.
 You may find a list of milestones' numbers by using the [GitHub API](https://docs.github.com/en/rest/reference/issues#milestones).